Oscarlind/argocd-considerations/README.md

 ```

 ## Sharding considerations

- If application controller face memory pressure due to large number of clusters, its optimal to utilize sharding of it per cluster.
+When having a single ArgoCD controlling multiple clusters it is possible to do [sharding](https://argo-cd.readthedocs.io/en/stable/operator-manual/high_availability/#argocd-application-controller) This will generate a controller pod per shard.
+If the application controller faced memory pressure due to large number of clusters, it is optimal to utilize sharding.

 ## Further Reading
 I would recommend looking into this blog post [ArgoCD Multi-Tenancy Strategy](https://medium.com/@geoffrey.muselli/argocd-multi-tenancy-strategy-94d72183c94) for a deeper dive into how to work with ArgoCD.